 Heart Rate Monitoring: Most high-end bikes come with heart rate monitors, and this bike is also compatible with chest strap heart rate monitors and a Polar strap for telemetry heart rate monitoring.

-Transport Wheels: I wouldn’t say that the bike is extremely heavy, which makes transportation quite a painful task.
+Transport Wheels: I wouldn’t say that the bike is extremely heavy, making transportation quite a painful task.

 Thankfully, you are provided with built-in transport wheels in the front that makes it easier to move the equipment around the house.